Mark Twain once famously said: "Kona coffee has a richer flavor than any other, be it grown where it may and call it by what name you please."

 Meet Monarch Coffee, located just north of the rural community of Holualoa and run by the Stille family.
 This farm is the passion project of Greg and Suzy Stille, who— when imagining how they wanted to spend their retirement— could think of no better way than to make some of the finest coffee in the world.
 And where better to pursue that than a place they had spent 32 years falling in love with: the island of Hawai'i.

-This year, we've released four gorgeous coffees from this standout farm, made bespoke for Olympia Coffee: Monarch Kona Gesha Anaerobic, Monarch Kona Pacamara Natural Carbonic Maceration, Monarch Kona Gesha Honey Maceration, and Monarch Kona Gesha Natural Carbonic Maceration.
-They're the only lots of their kind in the world, so when they're gone, they're gone for good.
+We've released a number of gorgeous coffees from this standout farm, all made bespoke for Olympia Coffee and featuring highly advanced processing methods.
+And now, for a very limited time, we're showcasing our last Hawaiian micro lot of the year: the Monarch Kona Gesha Anaerobic Natural.
+It's the only lot of its kind in the world, so when it's gone, it's gone for good.
 But first!
 Let's get into what makes these coffees— and this farm— so incredibly exciting.

 Small seeds, grand aspirations